AvonS/avons.github.io/README.md

 ![Avon Software Labs Logo](assets/logo.png?v=1.1)

 Welcome to **Avon Software Labs**, a personal space dedicated to exploring the evolving landscape of agentic engineering.
-This repository hosts a collection of articles and deep-dive guides designed to help practitioners navigate the transition from traditional agile to agent-first development.
+This repository hosts a collection of articles and guides designed to help practitioners navigate the transition from traditional agile to agent-first development.

 Our core mission is to bridge the gap between theoretical agentic development (often focused on greenfield projects) and the complex reality of enterprise brownfield environments.
 We emphasize building robust "harnesses" and precise context for AI agents, rather than relying on LLM "magic."

 ---

-## 📚 The Agentic Engineering Curriculum: From Domain to Factory
+## 📚 The Agentic Engineering Path: From Domain to Factory

-This repository features a comprehensive 7-part curriculum, structured as a roadmap to understanding and implementing agentic practices in real-world enterprise settings.
+This repository features a comprehensive 7-part guide, structured as a roadmap to understanding and implementing agentic practices in real-world enterprise settings.

 **The Core Journey:**
 *   **[The Agentic Engineering Journey](notes/agentic-engineering/)**: An foundational overview of Dan Shapiro's Five Levels of AI-assisted development, introducing key frameworks like DDD, BMAD, and Attractor.

-**Deep Dive Curriculum:**
+**Path to Transformation:**

 ### Stage 1: Foundations
 These guides establish the conceptual and discovery methods for achieving domain clarity—a prerequisite for effective agentic development.